by Luke Wayne

 The Jewish Background

-The first Christians, including the New Testament authors themselves, were first century Jews.
+The first Christians, including the New Testament authors themselves, were first-century Jews.
 The dawn of the New Covenant in the death and resurrection of Jesus changed their relationship to the law and turned them away from certain, specific Jewish traditions of their day.
-Still, the ethics of the Apostles on matters like sexual morality, avoiding all idolatry, and renouncing the bloodshed of the innocent were deeply rooted in Old Testament revelation and were shared with other Jews of their time.
-It is certainly worth noting that the various sects and divisions of first century Judaism appear to have agreed together that the scriptures forbid abortion even though they disagreed on so many other issues of interpretation.
-For example, the first century Jewish historian, Josephus, recorded that:
+Still, the ethics of the Apostles on matters like sexual morality, avoiding all idolatry, and renouncing the bloodshed of the innocent were deeply rooted in Old Testament revelation and were shared by other Jews of their time.
+It is certainly worth noting that the various sects and divisions of first-century Judaism appear to have agreed together that the Scriptures forbid abortion even though they disagreed on so many other issues of interpretation.
+For example, the first-century Jewish historian, Josephus, recorded that:

 "The law, moreover, enjoins us to bring up all our offspring and forbids women to cause abortion of what is begotten, or to destroy it afterward; and if any woman appears to have so done, she will be a murderer of her child, by destroying a living creature, and diminishing humankind," (Josephus, Against Apion Book 2, Chapter 29, Section 202).

 The Babylonian Talmud likewise reports an interpretation of Genesis 9:6 and the prohibition against shedding human blood by Rabbi Ishmael (late first/early second century):

 “On the authority of Rabbi Ishmael, it was said: [A murderer is executed] even for the murder of an embryo.
 What is Rabbi Ishmael's reason?
 Because it is written, ‘Whosoever sheddeth the blood of man within a man, his blood shall be shed.’
 What is a man within a man?
 An embryo in his mother's womb,” (Babylonian Talmud, Sanhedrin 57b).